gidztar/indecisiveness-helper/README.md

 # Indecisiveness Helper
 Having trouble deciding what to do today?
 Do you have several options?
 Use theIndecisiveness Helper to pick one for you.
+You can access the live version here: http://gidztech.github.io/indecisiveness-helper/

 ## Installation
 You do not need an HTTP server to run this app.
 You can just run index.html making sure that the assets directory is in the same location.
 However, a web server would be beneficial for future improvements that could require one.